Experienced Child Custody Attorneys in South Carolina

 We will assess the circumstances of your divorce to ensure any child custody agreements we design will support a healthy and happy lifestyle for the children after the marriage comes to an end.

-Can We Create a Child Custody Plan Without the Court’s Involvement in Fort Mill & Greenville, SC?
+Can We Create a Child Custody Plan Without the Court’s Involvement in South Carolina, SC?

 Although the courts can and will rule on child custody arrangements, it is usually preferred for the parents to come to an agreement on their own.